apwbs/MARTSIA-Ethereum/README.md

 If you want to go back to the main [MARTSIA page please click here](https://github.com/apwbs/MARTSIA).

 ### Wiki
-Check the [Wiki](https://github.com/apwbs/MARTSIA-Ethereum/wiki) for a detailed documentation.
+Check out the [Wiki](https://github.com/apwbs/MARTSIA-Ethereum/wiki) for a detailed documentation and step-by-step tutorial to run the system.